Romeless/SistemPakar_SIFTImplementation/README.md

 # SistemPakar_SIFTImplementation
-Me and my friend's SIFT Implementation for Class and Safekeeping
+A Class assigment of SIFT Implementation for safekeeping

+# Made by
+- Rama Lesmana
+- M. Luthfi Albiansyah